timschott/timschott.github.io/_posts/2019-01-15-text-cleaning-post.md

 **```volc.temp <-tolower(volc.temp)```**

 This presents the only tricky part.
 The next line divides up your temp vector on **`\\w`**, aka *word* boundaries.
 Which makes sense.
 However, I don't want to split up a word like "don't" into "don" & "t."
 That would be silly and kind of skew my word counts.
 There are a few solution.
 You could expand every contraction.
 But that would break the flow of a text; don't and do not sound quite different.
 Or, you can...hunt StackOverflow and find a proper Regex that does not split up contractions.
 Quite helpful!
-The one tricky thing you can run into here is the *encoding* of your apstrophes.
+The one tricky thing you can run into here is the *encoding* of your apostrophes.

 Believe it or not, unicode has two types of quotes -- what I call "curly" (’) and the standard, "iPhone" quote (').
 If you tell **`R`** that your novel's contractions have curly quotes when it really uses iPhone quotes, you're going to have a miserable time debugging when you can't figure out why you're being stuck with "isn" & "t" in your data frame of words.